Conservatism in the United Kingdom: One-nation conservatism

-Conservatism evolved after 1820, embracing imperialism and realization that an expanded working-class electorate could neutralize the Liberal advantage among the middle classes.
+Conservatism evolved after 1820, embracing imperialism and realisation that an expanded working-class electorate could neutralise the Liberal advantage among the middle classes.
 Disraeli defined the Conservative approach and strengthened Conservatism as a grassroots political force.
 Conservatism no longer was the philosophical defence of the landed aristocracy but had been refreshed into redefining its commitment to the ideals of order, both secular and religious, expanding imperialism, strengthened monarchy, and a more generous vision of the welfare state as opposed to the punitive vision of the Whigs and Liberals.
 As early as 1835, Disraeli attacked the Whigs and utilitarians as slavishly devoted to an industrial oligarchy, while he described his fellow Tories as the only "really democratic party of England" and devoted to the interests of the whole people.
 Nevertheless, inside the party there was a tension between the growing numbers of wealthy businessmen on the one side, and the aristocracy and rural gentry on the other.
 The aristocracy gained strength as businessmen discovered that they could use their wealth to buy a peerage and a country estate.

 Disraeli set up a Conservative Central Office, established in 1870, and the newly formed National Union (which drew together local voluntary associations), gave the party "additional unity and strength", and Disraeli's views on social reform and the wealth disparity between the richest and poorest in society allegedly "helped the party to break down class barriers", according to the Conservative peer Lord Norton.
 As a young man, Disraeli was influenced by the romantic movement and medievalism, and developed a critique of industrialism.
 In his novels, he outlined an England divided into two nations, each living in perfect ignorance of each other.
 He foresaw, like Karl Marx, the phenomenon of an alienated industrial proletariat.
-His solution involved a return to an idealized view of a corporate or organic society, in which everyone had duties and responsibilities towards other people or groups.
+His solution involved a return to an idealised view of a corporate or organic society, in which everyone had duties and responsibilities towards other people or groups.

 This "one nation" conservatism is still a significant tradition in British politics, in both the Conservative Party and Labour, especially with the rise of the Scottish National Party during the 2015 general election.

 Although nominally a Conservative, Disraeli was sympathetic to some of the demands of the Chartists and argued for an alliance between the landed aristocracy and the working class against the increasing power of the middle class, helping to found the Young England group in 1842 to promote the view that the rich should use their power to protect the poor from exploitation by the middle class.
 The conversion of the Conservative Party into a modern mass organisation was accelerated by the concept of Tory Democracy attributed to Lord Randolph Churchill, father of Winston Churchill.